mikewest/internetdrafts/a-rose-by-any-other-name/draft.md

 ## DNSSEC

-[ Ed note: The following options seem reasonable.
-I personally prefer the latter, but could be convinced that the former is reasonable. ]
+(Ed note: The following options seem reasonable.
+I personally prefer the latter, but could be convinced that the former is reasonable if that's the way the working group's concensus trends.)

 ### Option 1: Explicit delegation